-A Registered Agent is a person or company who agrees to accept legal mail on behalf of your LLC in case your business gets sued.
+A New Hampshire Registered Agent is a person or company who agrees to accept legal mail and notices on behalf of your New Hampshire LLC.

 Special offer: If you hire Northwest to form your LLC ($39 + state fee), they’ll include their Registered Agent service free for the 1st year.

 New Hampshire Registered Agents should be available during normal business hours (9am – 5pm), Monday through Friday.

 And the Registered Agent for your LLC in New Hampshire must have a physical street address in New Hampshire.
 PO Box addresses aren’t allowed.

 Note: Most states use the term “Registered Agent”, but some use the terms “Resident Agent” or “Statutory Agent”.
 They all mean the same thing and we may use these terms interchangeably.

 Yes, New Hampshire requires all business entities to list a Registered Agent on their LLC formation paperwork.
 And they must keep a Registered Agent on file with the state for the life of the LLC.